-Whether it’s general curiosity that drove you here or you’re going through an unfortunate incident of infidelity, the mystery behind the mindset of a cheating man probably has you baffled.
-And when his reply to the question, “Why’d you do it?” leaves you absolutely dumbfounded, you know you’re not getting any clarity from him.
+Whether it’s general curiosity that drove you here or you’re going through an unfortunate incident of infidelity, the mystery behind the mindset of a cheating man probably has you completely baffled.
+And when his reply to your question, “Why did you do this?” leaves you absolutely dumbfounded, you know that you’re not getting any clarity from him.
+He’s not just going to walk up to you and tell you the why and how of everything.
+So then, how do we navigate the mindset of a cheating man?

-Could it be a case of compulsive cheating disorder?
-What does “revenge cheating” psychology look like for men?
+Could it possibly be a case of compulsive cheating disorder?
+What does revenge cheating psychology look like for men?
 Is there any truth to how he claims it just happened?
 Just like how you feel at the end of that nasty fight with him, you’re probably left with more questions than answers.

-Fret not, we’ve got you.
+Fret not, we’ve got you covered.
 Here to help us take a deep dive into the mind of a cheating man is psychologist Pragati Sureka (MA in Clinical Psychology, professional credits from Harvard Medical School), who specializes in individual counseling through emotional ability resources.

 A Peep Into The Mindset Of A Cheating Man: What He Thinks

 What goes on in the mind of a person while they’re cheating?
-Do they realize the magnitude of the situation, or had lust truly blinded them into a state where “I wasn’t thinking” really does hold true?
-And while we’re at it, is lust really the reason for all incidents of infidelity?
+Do they realize the magnitude of the situation?
+Or is it true that lust can truly blinded a person into a state where “I wasn’t thinking” really does hold true?
+And while we’re at it, is lust really the only reason why men who have affairs?
+The mindset of a cheating man is not easy to navigate, but it is indeed possible.

-As psychological facts about cheating will tell you, lust definitely isn’t the only motivating factor.
-The justifications he gave may have left you bristling, but that might also be due to not being able to communicate what he’s feeling.
+As psychological facts about cheating will tell you, lust definitely isn’t the only motivating factor, especially when he is still cheating after being caught.
+The justifications he gave may have left you bristling but that might also be due to him not being able to communicate what he’s feeling.

 For more expert videos please subscribe to our Youtube Channel.
 Click here.